kaushal1014/research-paper-template-Athlete-Injuries/docs/data-science/schedule.md

 ### Technical Skills

 - [Using VS Code](/technical-skills/using-vscode/): Download, install, and customize your text editor
-- [Using Terminal](/technical-skills/using-terminal/): Download, install, and customize your text editor
+- [Using Terminal](/technical-skills/using-terminal/): Download, install, and configure a command center
 - [Using GitHub](/technical-skills/using-github/): Create an account on GitHub and learn to use Git

 ## Data Sets